Peer222/adrl_project/README.md

 ```

 ### Data
-The expert dataset of the `AdroitHandDoor-v1` gymnasium from [Minari](https://minari.farama.org/datasets/D4RL/door/expert-v2/) is used.
+The expert dataset of the [AdroitHandDoor-v1](https://robotics.farama.org/envs/adroit_hand/adroit_door/) gymnasium-robotics environment from [Minari](https://minari.farama.org/datasets/D4RL/door/expert-v2/) is used.

 The dataset is downloaded automatically by minari when `action_model/train.py` is executed.
 If no internet connection is available during execution, the dataset can also be pre-downloaded with the following command: